Running Tests With a Pipeline Script

 deviceGroupId

-String.
 Required.
 Used to specify which device(s) the test run will target.
-It's a number which you can find by visiting /#testing/devices in the BitBar Cloud and looking to the right where it says Device Groups.
+It's a number that you can find by visiting /#testing/devices in the BitBar Cloud and looking to the right where it says Device Groups.
 Under each "box" of devices, there is a number ID 12345 or such.
-That number, 12345 in this case, is the deviceGroupId.
+That number, 12345, in this case, is the deviceGroupId.
 For example, 12345.

 downloadScreenshots